cztomczak/cefpython/README.md

 ## Sponsors

 If your company would like to sponsor CEF Python development efforts then please contact [Czarek](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).
-Your company logo would appear below along the others.
+Your company logo would appear below along with others.
 Long term sponsorships are welcome.
 Czarek would love to spend more time on developing this project, but he can't afford doing so in his free time.

 <table>
  <tr>